InfobyAdrienne/skills-workshops/how_the_web_works/debugging_2/README.md

 Error 1
 app.rb was looking for a website with the url extension address "/", which was not being found.
-By looking in the correct file I found that the file was being incorrectly named as "/emoji"
+By looking in the correct file I found that the file was being incorrectly named as "/emoji" and renamed it.

 Error 2
 random_happy_emoji.rb was trying to load the page correctly and get the status code 200.
-However the status code it was getting was 500 because there was a .erb file which didn't exist
+However the status code it was getting was 500 because within index.erb it was calling a ruby method that didn;t exist.
+I removed this to get the page working correctly and returning the status cade 200.

 Error 3
+The app.rb was using a 'get' instead of a 'post' which was then changed.
+It was also calling the params :the_struggle when it should have just been called :struggle.

+Error 4
+It wanted a random happy emoji to appear on the "/" page.
+I therefore had to call the @emoji method.
+However, at the moment this shows either :) or :D but the test in ./spec/features/random_happy_emoji_spec.rb:14 is only testing for :). also, RSpec seems to be passing everytime.

 # Debugging 2